LeelaChessZero/lczero.org/content/dev/wiki/Testing-guide.md

 2. Install `ordo`.
 Repository [here](https://github.com/michiguel/Ordo). `ordo` is a tool for computing elo ratings.

 3. Download a decently-sized opening book.
 If you play engine matches without an opening book, the engines will often play the same games over and over again, which is obviously problematic.
-If you force unique openings for each pair of games or round, you will get much better results.
-Chad's opening books [here](https://cdn.discordapp.com/attachments/429710776282906625/536596158018224139/openings.zip) are built from the most popular human openings and are decent for testing.
+If you force unique openings for each pair of games or round, you will get much better results. jhorthos's opening books [here](https://github.com/jhorthos/lczero-training/wiki/Opening-Books) are built from the most popular human openings and are decent for testing.

 4. Set up a `cutechess-cli` config file, which should be named `engines.json`.
 Here is a sample file with configurations for lc0 and stockfish:
 ```